AstroX809/Lytex-Luminex-Feedback/README.md

 # Lytex-Luminex-Feedback
-Feedback repository for Lytex and Luminex
+Feedback repository for Lytex and Luminex.